w3f/PPPs/proposals/0000-transient-storages.md

 - `clone` we could have a smarter implementation where we Ref count content and clone only on write.

-- ext_btree_storage_root32_dump and ext_btree_storage_root32_dump_hashed: I am really not sure if those should be exposed (looks more like debugging calls that should not be part of any production runtime).
+- ext_ordered_map_storage_root32_dump and ext_ordered_map_storage_root32_dump_hashed: I am really not sure if those should be exposed (looks more like debugging calls that should not be part of any production runtime).

-- ext_btree_storage_next_keys: Would be a good idea to pass the previous key as Option<&[u8]> so we can include the very first value.
+- ext_ordered_map_storage_next_keys: Would be a good idea to pass the previous key as Option<&[u8]> so we can include the very first value.
 Currently value &[] need to be queried manually if it can be defined.
 I am not sure it is needed (and not sure if Option<&[u8]> passing efficiently is easy).

-- ext_btree_storage_next_keys: Maybe result should be a Vec<u8> and a Vec<u32> to avoid scale encoding (all keys in same buff and an array of key offset).
+- ext_ordered_map_storage_next_keys: Maybe result should be a Vec<u8> and a Vec<u32> to avoid scale encoding (all keys in same buff and an array of key offset).

-- ext_btree_storage_remove_item or ext_btree_storage_contains_item or ext_btree_storage_get_item, the result do not allow to distinguish between a non instantiated transient storage and a key not present in the storage.
+- ext_ordered_map_storage_remove_item or ext_ordered_map_storage_contains_item or ext_ordered_map_storage_get_item, the result do not allow to distinguish between a non instantiated transient storage and a key not present in the storage.

-- ext_btree_storage_hash32_item: in its current form (no caching), it does not provide much over just accessing content and then calling the host hash function.
+- ext_ordered_map_storage_hash32_item: in its current form (no caching), it does not provide much over just accessing content and then calling the host hash function.
 At this point, I would suggest removing it.

-- ext_btree_storage_root32_item: the caching is rudimentary.
+- ext_ordered_map_storage_root32_item: the caching is rudimentary.
 A plain trie structure could be kept in memory for minimal work between two calls.
-Currently I only did cache the hash if the btree do not change.
+Currently I only did cache the hash if the ordered_map do not change.

 - Hash32Algorithm currently is only blake2b 256, probably need other variant to make sense, I would suggest blake3 (even if the current api is not handling its internal tree structure).